 Yhonnie Scarce is a Kokatha and Nukunu artist working with the delicate yet surprisingly robust material of glass.
 Taking on the shapes of bush plums and yams, Scarce’s glass forms are often used to build immense installations referencing contemporary and historical Aboriginal experience.
 Colonisation, nuclear testing in Australia and family heritage are all consistent themes throughout her practice.
 Increasingly working with architectural space, Scarce also looks at how built structures can be receptacles for memory, bearing witness to all that has occurred around and within them.
-Following on from In Absence (the National Gallery of Victoria architecture commission she completed with Edition Office in 2019) Scarce has now created Missile Park, the title piece of a survey exhibition at the Australian Centre for Contemporary Art (ACCA).
+Following on from In Absence (the National Gallery of Victoria architecture commission she completed with Edition Office in 2019) Scarce has now created Missile Park, the title piece of a touring survey exhibition.
 Scarce spoke to Briony Downes about the power of visual narratives and how her work reveals hidden truths.

 In the ACCA commission, the sheds are like tombs.
 They are made from found galvanized zinc, bitumen paint and shellac and inside the sheds are collections of glass bush plums.
 There is one shed you can enter and be close to the plums.
 You go in, close the door and wait for your eyes to adjust to the darkness.
 Then you see these plums sitting on metal tables as though they are altars.
 The plums represent us as Aboriginal people and our patience.

 I know a lot of Aboriginal people have the same view – we do fight for truth telling but we are also very patient with it.
 It’s a way of holding onto our stories and knowing the old people will eventually help us uncover it.
 The truth will come forward.

 BD: What is it about architectural space that draws you to it?